2025 CS MANTECH Plenary & Invited Speakers

 Paul is passionate about pushing the envelope of LED technology and has been a leader in developing LEDs that form the foundation for several LED market firsts including; first high volume 1W LED (Lumileds Luxeon 1, 2000), first functional LED Flash (Sony Ericsson K700, 2004), first LED backlit LCD TV (Sony Qualia 005, 2004), first LED Automotive High Beam/Low Beam (Audi R8, 2007), first “L-Prize” 60W LED Bulb (Philips, 2011), and first regulated Automative LED Signaling Bulb (2016) among others.

-Invited Speaker – Maki Kushimoto
+Invited Speaker – Maki Kushimoto, University of Nagoya

 Maki Kushimoto is an Associate Professor in Department of Electronics at Nagoya University, Japan, since 2024.
 She received M.S. and Ph.D. degrees in Electronic Engineering from Nagoya University in 2013 and 2016, respectively.